 Greetings, kind spirits.
 Welcome to our parlour.

-Violinist, thereminist and vocalist Yayanos created The Parlour Trick music project in 2006 after being inspired by some of the creepier and more dysfunctional aspects of Victoriana.
-Her body of work as a session player and touring performer is informed by a lifelong study of classical, folk, and experimental music.
-Yayanos has collaborated with a vast array of musical acts including Faun Fables, The Dresden Dolls, The Vau de Vire Society, Angelo Moore, Beats Antique, Stolen Babies, HUMANWINE, Jill Tracy, Elegi, Sport Murphy, The Living Jarboe, Edison Woods, Raz Mesinai, Pinataland, David Garland, Thomas Truax, Butch Morris, Kim Boekbinder, The Vanity Set, Love Life, and the Walkmen.
-In recent years Yayanos has also done a fair amount of film-scoring, most notably for The Narrative of Victor Karloch and The Mill at Calder’s End, two Victorian ghost story puppet films funded by the Jim Henson Foundation, and for the award-winning, feature-length psychological thriller, Empty Rooms.
-In her compositions and arrangements for The Parlour Trick, Yayanos experiments with fusing modern classical, varied folk traditions, and aggro-ambient palettes.
-The loose narrative of The Parlour Trick’s first album A Blessed Unrest was inspired by Yayanos’ fascination with 19th century concepts of the afterlife, mourning rituals, and can be considered a kind of creative response to outmoded perceptions of female hysteria.
+Violinist, thereminist and vocalist Yayanos created The Parlour Trick music project in 2006 after being compelled to explore and unpack some of the creepier, more dysfunctional aspects of Victoriana.
+As both a session player and a touring performer, her body of work is informed by lifelong study of classical, folk, and experimental music.
+Yayanos has collaborated with a wide variety of acts including Faun Fables, The Dresden Dolls, Angelo Moore, Beats Antique, Halou, Stolen Babies, HUMANWINE, Jill Tracy, Elegi, Sport Murphy, The Living Jarboe, Edison Woods, Raz Mesinai, Pinataland, David Garland, Thomas Truax, Butch Morris, The Vau de Vire Society, Kim Boekbinder, The Vanity Set, Love Life, and the Walkmen.
+In recent years Yayanos has also done a fair amount of film-scoring, most notably for The Narrative of Victor Karloch and The Mill at Calder’s End, two Victorian ghost story puppet films partially funded by the Jim Henson Foundation, and for the award-winning, feature-length psychological thriller, Empty Rooms.
+Her compositions, arrangements, and collaborative experiments with Cantrell for The Parlour Trick revolve around fusing classical sounds with varied folk traditions and electronic palettes to create a unique “uneasy listening” experience.
+The loose narrative of The Parlour Trick’s first album A Blessed Unrest, inspired by Yayanos’ fascination with 19th century concepts of the afterlife and mourning rituals, can be considered a creative response to outmoded perceptions of female hysteria.
 Many of the pieces composed or co-composed by Yayanos are conscious riffs off (t)rappings of Spiritualism and lingering concepts of the “monstrous feminine”.
 Yayanos began collaborating on material with A Blessed Unrest duo partner Dan Cantrell in early 2009.